 Indeed, Quartzsite, Arizona houses the largest gathering of RVs anywhere in the world!

 There is so much space to camp for free, or for very cheap on public land, and the word is out.

 But here's the kicker.
 After you visit, you'll likely fall into one of two camps.

 You're bound to either love The Show/Quartzsite or you will haaaaate it.

 If you love it, I suppose you will love the menagerie of outdoor 'stores', tent sales, and a wide variety of yard sale type of items.

 If you don't like it, there's only really one other reason to ever go and it's the only reason I ever go now: to meet up with friends who will be there.

 It is a great winter social hub.

 Wintertime is known as RVers 'social season' as most are pushed south to escape the cold and snow.

 Quartzsite, AZ is where some RVers stay for the whole season.

 At only about 850 feet in elevation, Quartzsite (otherwise known as 'Q') is a warm Arizona destination for wintertime RVers.

-In fact, it's so expansive that many RVing clubs and groups have their biggest gatherings in Quartzsite in January.
+In fact, it's so expansive that many camping organizations and clubs have their biggest gatherings in Quartzsite in January.